-You’re wondering what (if any) options you have for life insurance coverage for yourself or for your parents.
+Have you or a loved one had an organ transplant?
+If so, you may be wondering what options there are for life insurance coverage for yourself or your parents.

 The Complete Guide To Getting Life Insurance For Organ Transplants Patients